mrkkrp/megaparsec-site/tutorials/parsing-simple-imperative-language.md

 ```

 Great.
 To parse various operators we can just use `symbol`, but reserved
 words and identifiers are a bit trickier.
-There are two points to note:
+There are two things to note:

 * Parsers for reserved words should check that the parsed reserved word is
   not a prefix of an identifier.